Hazlov: Etymology

-The initial German name of the settlement was Haselach.
+The initial German name of Hazlov was Haselach.
 The name was derived from the German word Hasel (i.e 'hazel') and the suffix -ach, denoting a stream.
 So it was originally the name of a stream flowing between hazel bushes, which was transferred to the settlement.
 The name soon evolved to Hasla and in the 18th century to Haslau.
 The Czech name was created by transcription.

 Geography

 Hazlov is located about 11 km northwest of Cheb and 42 km west of Karlovy Vary, in the Aš Panhandle region.
 It borders Germany in the northeast and west.
 The municipality lies in the Fichtel Mountains.
 The highest point is at 742 m above sea level.
 The stream Hazlovský potok flows through the municipality.
 The source of the White Elster River is located in the northernmost part of the municipal territory.

 History

 The first written mention of Hazlov is from 1224, when Bedřich of Hazlov was mentioned.
 He probably had built the castle in the village.
 The Lords of Hazlov owned the village until 1401, when it bought Mikuláš Jur of Cheb.
 Other owners of the village were the Landwüst family from 1450, the Kocov family from 1579, the Dětřichov family, and for a short time the Nostitz family.
 The next owners were the Moser family (1683–1795), who had rebuilt and extended the castle.
 The last noble owners of the castle were the Helmfeld family (1853–1945).

 Until the end of the 18th century, Hazlov was mostly an agricultural village.
 From the 19th century, the textile industry developed in the whole Aš region, including Hazlov.
 The first textile factory was opened in 1822.